OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 - Tell the journalists they are now going to look at some of the techniques that online abusers use.
 Knowing how online harassers attack can help journalists better defend against it.

 - Introduce journalists to the most common attacks in their region using pre-prepared case studies.
-You can read more about these types of attacks in the section Training digital security for the first time?
-Located at the beginning of this chapter.
+You can read more about these types of attacks in the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section Located at the beginning of this chapter.
 You may want to cover the following:
   - Concern trolling
   - Cyber-mob attack
   - Doxing